Sampling in Software Engineering Research: A Critical Review and Guidelines: Conclusion

 \section{Conclusion}

 This paper makes several contributions:

 \begin{enumerate} \item An introduction to sampling with examples from SE research.
-This exposition is more grounded in SE research than previous discussions in reference disciplines, and more comprehensive than previous discussions within SE. \item An analysis of the state of sampling methods in a stratified random sample of recent SE research in leading venues.
-It shows that probability sampling is rare, and most probability samples are drawn from unknown or non-representative sampling frames. \item A novel exploration of the arguments for representativeness (see Table \ref{tab_arguments}). \item Guidelines for conducting, reporting and reviewing sampling. \end{enumerate}
+This exposition is more grounded in SE research than previous discussions in reference disciplines, and more general than previous discussions within SE. \item An analysis of the state of sampling methods in a stratified random sample of recent SE research in leading venues.
+It shows that probability sampling is rare, and most probability samples are drawn from unknown or non-representative sampling frames. \item A novel exploration of the arguments for representativeness (see Table \ref{tab_arguments}), clarifying that randomness neither equals nor guarantees representativeness, and that a nonprobability sample can be more representative than a probability sample. \item Guidelines for conducting, reporting and reviewing sampling. \end{enumerate}

 A sample is representative of a population insofar as the relevant parameters correspond.
 We can assume that a random sample is representative if and only if it is sufficiently large and is drawn from an unbiased sampling frame.
 Few SE studies use random sampling.
-Of those that do, some samples are too small to assume representativeness and others are drawn from biased sampling frames.
+Of those that do, some samples are too small to assume representativeness and others are drawn from plainly biased sampling frames.
 Researchers make various arguments for why their samples should be representative: the sample is large, includes diverse items, matches known population parameters, etc.

 This creates a paradox: the lack of representative sampling is undermining SE research but rejecting a study over its non-representative sample is capricious because virtually none of the other studies have representative samples.
 We can escape this paradox by working towards more representative sampling in studies where generalizability is desired.
 For questionnaires especially, researchers should apply known techniques for mitigating and estimating sampling bias.
-We also need to develop more curated corpora of SE artifacts and better sampling frames for SE professionals.
+We also need to develop more curated corpora of SE artifacts, better sampling frames for SE professionals and techniques for mitigating sampling bias in repository mining.